Qiskit/qiskit-ibm-runtime/docs/cloud/cost.rst

 These are the fields relevant to cost:

-- **Billing cycle QR usage**: The amount of quantum runtime used by this instance during the current billing cycle
+- **Billing cycle QR usage**: Qiskit Runtime usage by this instance during the current billing cycle.
+This usage is the time counted by Qiskit Runtime to process a job, and is determined by the use of internal resources.
-- **Billing cycle cost**: The total cost of running jobs during the current billing cycle
+- **Billing cycle cost**: The total cost of running jobs during the current billing cycle.
-- **Total QR usage**: The amount of quantum runtime used by this instance since it was created
+- **Total QR usage**: Qiskit Runtime usage by this instance since it was created.
+This usage is the time counted by Qiskit Runtime to process a job, and is determined by the use of internal resources.
-- **Total cost**: The total cost of running jobs on this instance since it was created (only administrators can set this value)
+- **Total cost**: The total cost of running jobs on this instance since it was created (only administrators can set this value).

 You can view your billing cycle on the `Billing and usage page <https://cloud.ibm.com/billing>`__.